Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Experiments

-We next demonstrate our model on selecting multiple architectures for parallel evaluation--parallel NAS setting.
+We next demonstrate our model on selecting multiple architectures for parallel evaluation (i.e., parallel NAS) setting.
 There are fewer approaches for parallel NAS compared to the sequential setting.
 We select to compare our k-DPP quality against Thompson sampling \cite{Hernandez_2017Parallel}, GP-BUCB \cite{Desautels_2014Parallelizing} and k-DPP for batch BO \cite{Kathuria_NIPS2016Batched}.
-The GP-BUCB is equivalent to Krigging believer \cite{Ginsbourger_2010Kriging} when the halluciated observation value is set to the GP predictive mean.
+The GP-BUCB is equivalent to Kriging believer \cite{Ginsbourger_2010Kriging} when the hallucinated observation value is set to the GP predictive mean.
 Therefore, we label them as GP-BUCB/KB.
 We also compare with the vanilla k-DPP (without using quality) \cite{Kathuria_NIPS2016Batched}.

 We allocate a maximum budget of $500$ queries including $50$ random initial architectures.
-The result in Fig. \ref{fig:batch_NAS} shows that our proposed k-DPP quality is the best among the baselines.
+The result in Fig. \ref{fig:batch_NAS} shows that our proposed k-DPP quality is the best among the considered approaches.
 We refer to the Appendix for additional experiments including varying batch sizes and more results on NB201.

-Our sampling from k-DPP quality is advantageous against the existing batch BO approaches \cite{Ginsbourger_2010Kriging,Desautels_2014Parallelizing,Kathuria_NIPS2016Batched,Hernandez_2017Parallel} in that we can optimally select a batch of architectures without relying on the greedy selection strategy.
+Our sampling from k-DPP quality is advantageous against the existing batch BO approaches \cite{Ginsbourger_2010Kriging,Desautels_2014Parallelizing,Kathuria_NIPS2016Batched,Hernandez_2017Parallel} in which we can optimally select a batch of architectures without relying on the greedy selection strategy.
 In addition, our k-DPP quality can leverage the benefit of the GP in estimating the hyperparameters for the covariance matrix.